Alexandrbig1/trail_quest/README.md

 This project was born from a deep love for Oregon's natural beauty.
 After a recent trip to Oregon, I was so inspired by the state's stunning landscapes—seaside cliffs, the mighty Pacific Ocean, dense forests, serene lakes, and majestic waterfalls—that I decided to create a website dedicated to exploring these incredible places.

-**Oregon's Hiking Adventures** aims to connect nature enthusiasts with the best hiking experiences Oregon has to offer.
+**Trail Quest** aims to connect nature enthusiasts with the best hiking experiences Oregon has to offer.
 Whether you're a seasoned hiker or just starting, you'll find trails that suit your level of adventure.

 ## Features